Searches for direct slepton production in the compressed-mass corridor in $\sqrt{s}=13$ TeV $pp$ collisions with the

-The measured fake factors in events without $b$-jets range from approximately 0.1 (0.15) to 0.65 (0.1) for electrons (muon) with a \pt of around 10~\GeV and 50~\GeV, respectively.
+The fake factors measured using events containing $b$-tagged jets are applied to the CRs and VRs that require $\nbjet^{20} > 0$ in order to constrain and validate the SM backgrounds involving top quark production, while the fake factors measured in events without $b$-tagged jets are applied to all other analysis regions that require $\nbjet^{20} = 0$.
+The measured fake factors in events without $b$-tagged jets range from approximately 0.1 (0.15) to 0.65 (0.1) for electrons (muon) with a \pt of around 10~\GeV and 50~\GeV, respectively.
 The FNP estimates in the cut-and-count-based and each of the BDT selections are all based on the same set of fake factors.

 To validate the data-driven FNP lepton estimate in the SRs, dedicated VRs are defined for both the BDT and cut-and-count-based approaches.
 These VRs impose a same-sign (SS) requirement on the charges of the lepton pair to be enriched in FNP background and are consequently referred to as VR-SS\@.
 The kinematic requirements applied to each VR-SS are largely the same as the ones used in the corresponding SR, ensuring the FNP lepton processes are similar in the two regions.
 In some cases, kinematic requirements are relaxed to increase the event yields.
 The contribution of FNP background in the VR-SS regions is typically above 90$\%$, with the remaining background originating from diboson processes with two prompt leptons of the same charge.